 Bitcoin Casino Payment Method

 Bitcoin is unlike any other currency that is featured on Inside Casino.
 It is not even a currency in the traditional sense: it is a cryptocurrency.
 Not many mainstream online casinos accept bitcoin yet.
-However, it is becoming more and more prevalent for online merchants to accept bitcoin as a legitimate form of payment.
+However, it is becoming more and more prevalent for online merchants to accept it as a legitimate form of payment.

 Can you play Bitcoin Casinos in the UK?